seriotonctf/HackTheBox-AD-Machines/README.md

 # HackTheBox AD Machines

-A list of all Active Directory machines from HackTheBox, sorted by their release date (newest first), including difficulty levels and direct links.
+A list of all Active Directory machines from HackTheBox, sorted by their release date (newest first)

 | Machine Name   | Difficulty | Release Date    | Machine Link                                    |
 |----------------|------------|-----------------|-------------------------------------------------|